-PWYP is a civil society global initiative that was founded in 2002 to help citizens of resource rich countries hold their governments accountable for the management of resources from oil, gas and mining industries.The campaign comprises of over 300 non-governmental organisations (NGOs) across the world including: Global Witness, the Catholic Agency for Overseas Development (CAFOD), OXFAM, Save the Children UK, Transparency International UK and Revenue Watch Institute.
+PWYP is a civil society global initiative that was founded in 2002 to help citizens of resource rich countries hold their governments accountable for the management of resources from oil, gas and mining industries.The campaign comprises of over 300 non-profit organisations across the world including: Global Witness, the Catholic Agency for Overseas Development (CAFOD), OXFAM, Save the Children UK, Transparency International UK and Revenue Watch Institute.
 Over 30 national coalitions have been formed across the world in countries such as Ghana, Nigeria, Gabon, USA and many others.
 On October 8, 2008, Africa Institute for Energy Governance (AFIEGO) coordinated the official launch of PWYP – Uganda.

 Currently, PWYP-U is working with its members to ensure that Uganda’s legal, policy and institutional mechanisms for extractive resources and particularly oil governance are sufficiently put in place to ensure revenue transparency and accountability in Uganda during production of the above resources.
 PWYP-U is also aimed at training and empowering its members with knowledge and expertise in order to demand for transparency and accountability in and management of extractive resources and revenues that will be generated in future.